sorairolake/lzip-go/README.md

 | ----- | --------------- | ------------------------------------ |
 | _Any_ | [Homebrew]      | `brew install sorairolake/tap/glzip` |

+#### From binaries

+The [release page] contains pre-built binaries for Linux, macOS, Windows and others.

 #### How to build

 ```sh